idexus/Sharp.UI/README.md

 # Hot Reload

 The hot reload feature allows you to see changes to your UI in real-time without having to rebuild the entire application.
-To use hot reload in Sharp.UI, you will need to use the [HotReloadKit](https://github.com/idexus/HotReloadKit.git) library and add `SharpUIApplication<App>(HotReloadSupport.IdeIPs)` extension method in your `MauiApp` builder.
+To use hot reload in __Sharp.UI__, you will need to use the [HotReloadKit](https://github.com/idexus/HotReloadKit.git) library and add `SharpUIApplication<App>(HotReloadSupport.IdeIPs)` extension method in your `MauiApp` builder.

 ```cs
 public static MauiApp CreateMauiApp()